walterra/kibana-milestones-vis/DEVELOPMENT.md

 # Move to the directory of you Kibana git checkout
 cd ~/dev/kibana-master-git/kibana

+# Fetch the latest releases
+git fetch --all --tags

 # Check out the release in Kibana
 git checkout v8.0.0